Episode #89

 Why is it Radical?

-We’ve talked about radical acts in previous episodes, because many things we do as academic womxn operating in a patriarchal system that was not built for us are radical!
-The patriarchy tells us that womxn should defer to the needs and comfort of others, that our only real contribution to the world is through caring for others.
+We’ve talked about radical acts in previous episodes, because many things we do as womxn and nonbinary academics operating in a patriarchal system that was not built for us are radical!
+The patriarchy tells us that womxn and nonbinary should defer to the needs and comfort of others, that our only real contribution to the world is through caring for others.
 Not true!
 Investing in yourself, doing what you need to do to preserve yourself and the academic life you want, and growing and developing as a scholar is a radical and much needed act.

 You Can’t Can Take It With You